 How many days are you open?

 We are currently open five days a week, Wednesday to Sunday, and closed on Mondays and Tuesdays.
-We are unable to open 7 days a week as we have not yet been able to bring back our amazing visitor centre volunteers.

 What times are you open?

 We are open 9.30am - 3.30pm, Wednesday to Sunday.